Work Life Balance for Doctors – the Power of a Positive “NO”

 - a hot yoga class

 You can say “NO” with a smile on your face.

 “I’m so sorry … I Have Another Very Important Activity Already Scheduled at That Exact Time.” [smile!]

 It is amazing how quickly you can start training your Gorilla [and get your work life balance back] when you follow these three steps every month:

 3) Learn to Say “NO” With a Smile

 You may have heard of this exact work life balance principle explained as the “Big Rocks Theory” I first heard from Steven Covey, the author of the 7 Habits of Highly Effective People.

-Here is a video of his big rocks work life balance demonstration.
+Here is a video of his Big Rocks First work life balance demonstration.

 Here’s to you restoring your own work life balance by putting the big rocks in first.

 Please leave a comment below.